How to Block Unknown Calls on iPhone (2023)

 Jump To:

-How to Block a Number on iPhone
+How to Block a Number on Your iPhone

-To begin our journey of stopping nuisance calls, let's learn how to block a number.
-Remember, you can add your own phone number to the National Do Not Call registry.
-Once your number has been listed for 31 days, if you receive an unwanted call, you can report it.
-The offending company will receive a penalty.
+To begin our journey of stopping nuisance calls, learn how to block a number.
+You can also add your own phone number to the National Do Not Call registry.
+Once your number has been listed for 31 days, you can report spam calls to the FTC, and the offending company will receive a penalty.
 Not every nuisance caller is a telemarketer, though.
-Sometimes you get calls over and over again from the same number, so you might need to block a phone number just to keep yourself sane.
-Here's how to block someone on your iPhone:
+Sometimes you get spam calls over and over again from the same telephone number, so you might need to block a phone number just to keep yourself sane.

 1. Open the Settings app.